JJConsulting/JJMasterData/README.md

 * [Community Discord Server](https://discord.gg/s9F2ntBXnn)

 ## What is a Data Dictionary?
-Learn more [at this blog article](https://www.jjconsulting.com.br/en-US/blog/software-architecture/data-dictionary) about the concept that JJMasterData works.
+Learn more [in this blog article](https://www.jjconsulting.com.br/en-US/blog/software-architecture/data-dictionary) about the concept on which JJMasterData works.

 ## Features
 - Components generated at runtime 🔥